SirWindfield/magical-loot/README.md

 The items can't be crafted and are dropped by killing mobs.
 They do have a percentage drop chance and have been added to the mob's drop pool.

+## Compatibility

+The data pack changes the following Vanilla data:

+### Loot Tables

+- `chests/abandoned_mineshaft`
+- `entities/cave_spider`
+- `entities/creeper`
+- `entities/ender_dragon`
+- `entities/rabbit`

+You'd have to manually merge the loot table files to be able to load both data packs at the same time.

+### Custom Model Data

+Additionally, the data pack does add custom model predicates to the following item models:

+- `phantom_membrane`

+These models are fully optional.
+The items still make sense without the resourcepack and the custom models.

 ## License

 The data pack is licensed under the GPLv3.
 For more information, take a look at the license file within this repository.